Key biotechnology trends, a mid-year update

 Also, here are some notable advantages drug repurposing brings:

 • Cost savings.
-Drug repurposing significantly reduces development costs by leveraging approved drugs with well-established safety and toxicity profiles.
-For instance, Thalidomide, initially developed for morning sickness, was repurposed to treat multiple myeloma, demonstrating the potential cost savings in drug development.
+Drug repurposing significantly reduces R&D costs by leveraging approved drugs with well-established safety and toxicity profiles.
+Thalidomide, initially developed for morning sickness, was repurposed to treat multiple myeloma.

 • Accelerated discovery.
 By bypassing the early stages of drug development, which typically involve extensive testing for safety and toxicity, drug repurposing speeds up finding new treatments.
 The rapid repurposing of Remdesivir, initially developed for Ebola as a treatment for COVID-19, exemplifies how quickly new therapeutic applications can be identified and deployed.